 Doing your own SEO?

-There are some excellent seo plugins for Wordpress.
+There are some excellent seo plugins for WordPress.
 We typically use Rankmath or Yoast.
-When you’re editing a page in Wordpress they give each page a score and provide feedback about how to improve its seo.
+When you’re editing a page in WordPress they give each page a score and provide feedback about how to improve its seo.

 If you want an independent tool for digging deeply into your site or your competitors sites check out SEM Rush.